willis81808/Arcana/README.md

 - The Magician
 - The Moon
 - The Fool
+- The Tower
+- The Empress
 - Death

 # Patch Notes

+### 1.3.0
+- Added `The Tower` card!
+- Added `The Empress` card!
+- `The Fool` now blocks the view of a fooled player's cards for all clients
+- Arcana cards now have an audio component when they're selected

 ### 1.2.0
 - Added `The Fool` card!